-In RSHE sessions, students explore the knowledge, skills and attributes that they need to keep themselves healthy, safe and prepared for life and work.
-The RSHE curriculum empowers them to make sound decisions when facing risks, challenges and complex contexts.
-In addition to supporting young people to develop resilience, it also offers support in knowing how and when to ask for help, and where to access support.
+Currently, students have one lesson per fortnight of RSHE which is delivered by their Tutor or relevant outside agency.
+RSHE is a statutory offer to all young people, although parents are carers are able to request that their child is withdrawn from sex education.
+This information and opportunity is shared at key points during the academic year.
+Within these lessons, students explore the knowledge, skills and attributes that they need to keep themselves healthy, safe and prepared for life and work.
+RSHE education empowers them to make sound decisions when facing risks, challenges and complex contexts.
+In addition to supporting young people to develop resilience, it also offers support in knowing how and when to ask for help, and to know where to access support.